 Skip to Content

 Visiting London?
-Are you considering purchasing the London Pass?
+Are you considering purchasing the London Pass or London Pass Plus?
 In this article discover what it is, where you can use it and how to calculate if it is a cost-effective option for you.

 London is a fantastic city offering visitors a plethora of popular activities and attractions to choose from.
-If your London itinerary includes plans to visit popular attractions such as Westminster Abbey, the Tower of London and Kensington Palace ticket costs can soon add up.
+If your London itinerary includes plans to visit popular attractions such as the London Eye, Westminster Abbey, the Tower of London and Kensington Palace, ticket costs can soon add up.

 With so many amazing things to see in London, buying a pass may be an affordable option for your trip.

 But before you consider purchasing a pass you should weigh up whether it is worth your money.
-In this article, we answer all your questions about the London Pass – what is, where you can use it and how to work out if purchasing a London Pass is the right option for you.
+In this article, we answer all your questions about the London Pass – what it is, where you can use it and how to work out if purchasing a London Pass or London Pass Plus could be the right option for you.

-The London Pass is an all-inclusive pass and sightseeing package that provides holders with fast track entry to over 80 of the city’s top tourist attractions.
+The London Pass is an all-inclusive pass and sightseeing package that provides holders with fast track entry to over 90 of the city’s top tourist attractions.
+If you want to experience the London Eye, Madame Tussauds, The View from the Shard, and Big Bus London’s hop-on, hop-off tour, then these four attractions are included with the London Pass Plus only.

-It is primarily designed to enable first-time visitors to London to explore as much of the cities main sights, landmarks and attractions as possible in a short time.
+The passes are primarily designed to enable first-time visitors to London to explore as many of the city’s main sights, landmarks and attractions as possible in a short time.
 It offers an easy, hassle-free way to get the most out of your visit.

-The pass is available for 1, 2, 3, 4, 5, 6, 7 or 10-day durations with options to add more days at an additional cost or upgrade to VIP treatment which includes reserved viewing.
+The passes are available for 1, 2, 3, 4, 5, 6, 7 or 10-day durations with options to add more days at an additional cost or upgrade to VIP treatment which includes reserved viewing.

-The pass and guidebook are delivered digitally for you to access instantly on mobile.
+The passes and guidebook are delivered digitally for you to access instantly on mobile.

 Quick guide

-• See London’s top landmarks and attractions with a hop-on hop-off bus tour with over 60 stops including Buckingham Palace, St Paul’s Cathedral and Trafalgar Square.
+• Buy the London Pass Plus to access London’s top landmarks and attractions via a hop-on hop-off bus tour with over 60 stops including Buckingham Palace, St Paul’s Cathedral and Trafalgar Square.

 • Includes a digital guidebook packed with helpful tips and information about each attraction.